A Holistic view to approaching Cyber Security and Cyber Crime

 The Challenges of Internet Protocol Resources, Layer 1

-addresses the challenges we face within the cyber ecosystem.
+Layer 1 Addresses the challenges we face within the cyber ecosystem.
 Our Ecosystem is built with complexities, due to technological advances, globalization, international laws, and a host of other issues that are only magnified by a decentralized digital ecosphere.
 Internet innovation, digital transformation and the exponential growth of technology all contribute to the complexities of the Cyber Ecosystem of Internet Protocol Resources.

 The Stakeholders of Internet Protocol Resources, Layer 2

-is a decentralized international multi-stakeholder network of autonomous groups responsible for the management and distribution of Internet number resources such as Internet Protocol (IP) addresses and Autonomous System Numbers (ASNs).
+Layer 2 (The DNS Layer) is a decentralized international multi-stakeholder network of autonomous groups responsible for the management and distribution of Internet number resources such as Internet Protocol (IP) addresses and Autonomous System Numbers (ASNs).
 There are a wide range of stakeholders involved in the management of IP Resources from civil society, to academia, business, and more, who work together for the public good.

 The Distributors of Internet Protocol Resources, Layer 3